Our Services

 -

-Summer therapy may be especially helpful for children who:
+Therapy may be beneficial for individuals who:

-• Have an IEP with speech goals
+• Have difficulty with speech clarity or pronunciation

 Detailed fee information will be reviewed during your consultation.